ACRES: Advanced Computational Research Experience for Students

 An REU site in computational and data science research

-Please visit main site at http://icer-acres.msu.edu to apply.
+Please visit main site at http://icer-acres.msu.edu for updated information and to apply.

 MSU's Department of Computational Mathematics, Science & Engineering (CMSE), in partnership with iCER, will host a summer Research Experience for Undergraduates (REU).
 This program is sponsored by the National Science Foundation with funding from the U.S. Department of Defense ASSURE program.
 The REU site directors are Professors Kenneth M. Merz, Jr. and Brian O’Shea.